rei-codes/personal-website/content/about.md

 - State Management
   - [GetX](https://pub.dev/packages/get) - [for some good reasons](https://twitter.com/filiphracek/status/1468565501701939203?lang=en)
   - [mobx](https://pub.dev/packages/mobx), [redux](https://pub.dev/packages/redux) - They are great Global SM solutions but I don't think they are good fit for Flutter.
-- Local Storage - [sqflite](https://pub.dev/packages/sqflite),.. and any other [sql packages](https://fluttergems.dev/sql-database/) - There is no specific reason, I just don't like sql much ^^"
-- HTTP Client - [http](https://pub.dev/packages/http) - I'm just too lazy to implement interceptors/inspectors etc.
+- HTTP Client - [http](https://pub.dev/packages/http) - I'm just too lazy to implement my interceptors/inspectors etc.
 - Testing - [mockito](https://pub.dev/packages/mockito) - It needs code generation and type safety problems etc.

 <br>

 ## Little Note

-- I am currently using GitLab in the company and for some private projects
+- I am currently using GitLab in the company (with given email) and for some private projects
 - I use GitHub for public / open-source projects
 - I also used BitBucket for a while (at ICE Company), I don't know why people use it.

 That's why my GitHub Activity seems a bif off.